VMware vSphere

 VMware vSphere (formerly VMware Infrastructure 4) is VMware's cloud computing virtualization platform.

-It includes an updated vCenter Configuration Manager, as well as vCenter Application Discovery Manager, and the ability of vMotion to move more than one virtual machine at a time from one host server to another.
+It includes vCenter Configuration Manager, as well as vCenter Application Discovery Manager, and the ability of vMotion to move more than one virtual machine at a time from one host server to another.

+On February 12, 2024, VMware owner Broadcom discontinued general availability of vSphere Hypervisor free edition.